act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 #### Passed Example 3

-Heading marked up with `h1` element with an image that describes the topic or purpose of the following [perceivable content][].
+This `h1` heading element with an image describes the topic of the following paragraph.

 ```html
 <html lang="en">